myronsi/schachclub-laufenburg/README.md

 # Step 4: Start the development server with auto-reloading and an instant preview.
 npm run dev

+# Step 5: Use build to make exacutable version of your website
+npm run build
 ```

 ## What technologies are used for this project?